dogkeeper886/openai/chatlog/Render test case with component/Test cases/Client Connectivity Diagnostics - Accessing and Troubleshooting.md

-Test Case: Client Connectivity Diagnostics
+Test Case: Client Connectivity Diagnostics - Accessing and Troubleshooting

 Test Steps:
 1. Open the WEB GUI and navigate to the Client Connectivity Diagnostics tool.